fishen/wx-promise/README.md

 # Override global api
 Use the *before* interceptors to modify the request parameters to implement method overloading.
 ```
-import { promisifyAll, ApiConfig } from 'wx-promise';
+import { promisifyAll, ApiConfig } from 'wx-api-promise';

 promisifyAll(wx, {
     navigateTo: new ApiConfig({